elorenzofreire/elorenzofreire/README.md

 ###   A Mathematics student interested in data science, artificial intelligence and computing.<br>Analytical, detail-oriented and creative mindset.
 Passionate about learning new things every day.

-Currently working on my Bachelor Final Thesis about Generative Adversarial Networks.
+Currently working on my Bachelor's Final Thesis about Generative Adversarial Networks.
 Exploring AI from a mathematical perspective.

 <!--
 **elorenzofreire/elorenzofreire** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.